py2ai/py2ai.github.io/_posts/2022-05-03-Server-sends-UDP-video-and-client-saves.md

 categories: [Socket Programming Series]
 mathjax: true
 featured-img: pythonudp1
-summary: This tutorial is about using OpenCv and UDP sockets for server-client video transfer and saving MP4 at client
+description: This tutorial is about using OpenCv and UDP sockets for server-client video transfer and saving MP4 at client
 ---